hertzmann/hertzmann.github.io/_posts/2026-08-05-science-fiction-ai.md

 Storytelling styles and techniques have evolved over the millennia, but some of the basic elements that make a good story have stayed the same, whether it's told over a campfire, over a few beers, or on the big screen at a movie theatre.
 Storytelling activates our evolved desires and needs, even if our needs in modern life have changed since the Pleistocene era.

 An engaging story contains at least four things that signal its future value to you: lessons, surprises, emotional intensity, and relatable characters.
 An unsurprising story with unsurprising lessons doesn't teach you much of value.
-Emotions signal what matter to us, so, if a story lacks emotional intensity, then the story feels less likely to give information about things that matter.
+Emotions signal what matters to us, so, if a story lacks emotional intensity, then the story feels less likely to give information about things that matter.
 If there aren't relatable characters, then it feels less relevant.

 Evolution taught our brains to care about stories with surprise, lessons, intense emotions, and relatable characters.
 And, because other people are such an important source of all four of these things, most of our stories emphasize relationship and conflict between people.

-Every theory of story structure, from the [three-act structure](https://en.wikipedia.org/wiki/Three-act_structure), to [the story spine](https://improvencyclopedia.org/games/Story_Spine.html), to [the hero's journey](https://en.wikipedia.org/wiki/Hero%27s_journey) creates surprise, lessons, and emotion through a narrative in which a relatable character faces a challenge, struggles through it (often with others as allies or foes), and, finally, succeeds or fails.
+Every theory of story structure, from the [three-act structure](https://en.wikipedia.org/wiki/Three-act_structure), to [the story spine](https://improvencyclopedia.org/games/Story_Spine.html), to [the hero's journey](https://en.wikipedia.org/wiki/Hero%27s_journey), creates surprise, lessons, and emotion through a narrative in which a relatable character faces a challenge, struggles through it (often with others as allies or foes), and, finally, succeeds or fails.

 Story, story, story, story, this is the prime, major focus of storytellers, the thing they are obsessed with and struggle to do well, and everything else is in service of story.
 A movie with great characters, actors, and special effects but bad story will fail.

 When I worked at Pixar, and learned about their storytelling processes, it was always laser-focused on creating compelling narrative and emotions.
 (One now-public set of lectures that I absolutely loved is [Michael Arndt on screenwriting](https://www.youtube.com/@michaelarndt8848); check them out!)
 They spend literally years refining each story before beginning production, or else abandoning stories that "aren't working out."
-They never as "is it realistic?" but they ask "will the audience accept it?"
+They never ask "is it realistic?" but they ask "will the audience accept it?"
 You can have teleportation or talking cars as long as the story has a consistent internal logic.